feathersjs/docs/guides/basics/services.md

   - Processing a payment
   - Returning the current weather for a location, etc.

-Protocol independent means that to a Feathers service it does not matter if it has been called internally, through a REST API or websockets (both of which we will look at later) or any other way.
+Protocol independent means that to a Feathers service it does not matter if it has been called internally, through a REST API, websockets, internally in our application or any other way.

-## Service methods
+### Service methods

-Service methods are [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods that a service object can implement.
+Service methods are [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods that a service can implement.
 Feathers service methods are:

 - `find` - Find all data (potentially matching a query)
 - `get` - Get a single data entry by its unique identifier